Are you a Renaissance Soul, too?

 The Renaissance Path for People with Multiple Passions

-To help you see if this approach is for you, I created a Facebook group for Renaissance Souls like us.
-It’s a place for connection, conversation and inspiration as we go against the traditional flow of specializing.
-You can join just by clicking the button below and asking to join (the group is only ‘Closed’ to keep out spammers and trolls.)
+Wondering if you’re a Renaissance Soul?
+Join our Facebook group aka The Creative Fire Cafe and get to know us.
+It’s an active place filled with connection, conversation and inspiration as we go against the traditional flow of specializing.
+Grab your favourite beverage and drop by.
+Just click the button below and ask to join (the group is only ‘Closed’ to keep out spammers and trolls.